 5 Qualities of a Good Neighbor

-- Be friendly but not overly familiar.
-Respect boundaries but always present a smiling, friendly attitude while interacting with your new neighbors.
+- Be friendly.
+Always present a smiling, friendly attitude while interacting with your new neighbors but be sure to respect boundaries as well.

 - Keep your home and yard clean.
+Your home's "curb appeal" is a reflection of you.
 Keep the appearance of your home up to the standards of the neighborhood.

 - Watch out for your neighborhood.
 Help out by picking up newspapers when your neighbor is on vacation or offer to pick up packages that are dropped off.